MARIO GUNDE PETERS & KELLEY

 The Child’s Preference

-An in-camera examination usually takes place in the judge’s office without the attorneys, parents, or the general public.
+An in-camera examination usually occurs in the judge’s office without the attorneys, parents, or the general public.
 Only a court reporter will attend the examination, transcribe the conversation, and record the case for a future court hearing.
 You can appeal if the judge doesn’t allow the court reporter to be present.

 Where Should You File the Custody Case?